 The latest developments come a day after Martinez officials backed off a proposal to kill a beaver family living in a flood-prone downtown creek.

 A raucous crowd of more than 150 people packed into the performing arts center at Alhambra High School, where Wednesday night's meeting was moved to accommodate the expected overflow audience.
-At least six police officers were stationed around the meeting hall.

 Speakers in the strongly pro-beaver audience -- many wearing commemorative T-shirts -- bent council members' ears late into the evening, urging the council to reject the state's offer to permit relocation of the animals in favor of leaving them in place and bypassing their dam.